-Accessibility is becoming an essential part of design, ensuring that websites and applications are accessible for everyone, including users with disabilities.
-An inclusive product should be accessible to a wide range of audiences such as users with low vision, any type of blindness, hearing and motor impairments.
-Anyone with disabilities should have the capability to navigate and interact with a product.
+Accessibility is becoming essential to design, ensuring that websites and applications are accessible to everyone, including users with disabilities.
+An inclusive product should be accessible to a wide range of audiences such as users with low vision, any blindness, and hearing and motor impairments.
+Anyone with disabilities should be able to navigate and interact with a product.

 To ensure that your website or mobile application is inclusive, follow the Web Content Accessibility Guidelines (WCAG) 2.1 guidelines.
 This site is a guide to WCAG 2.1, helping businesses to comprehend the guidelines and principles of WCAG 2.1 easily.